Application is now closed

 Applicants will be evaluated on a set criteria including academic merit, scientific quality and research potential, ability to carry out a research project and work in an international context.
 For full selection criteria check the Guide for Applicants.
 You can also download the Guide for Evaluators to see how your application will be assessed.

 Key Dates second call for applications (subject to changes)

-You will be notified by email if your application has progressed to the next stage or if it is rejected.*
+You will be notified by email if your application has progressed to the next stage or if it is unsuccessful.

 What you need to do?

 Submit your application through the online portal before the deadline.

-Our Team will check whether your application meets the REDI and MSCA criteria on a rolling basis, and you will be informed of the outcome immediately.
+Our Team will check whether your application meets the REDI and MSCA criteria on a rolling basis, and you will be informed of the outcome.

 Eligible applications will be assessed against the Evaluation Criteria.

-If you are shortlisted, you will be contacted for interview with at least two weeks notice.
+If you are shortlisted, you will be contacted for interview.

 5-Final allocation of positions